Waka (canoe): Traditional construction

 During the classic period (about 1500 to 1770) a hapū would select a tōtara tree and prepare it years ahead for felling.
 Tōtara is a lightweight wood with a high natural oil content that helps prevent rot.
 This would include the removal of bark from one side of the trunk and the clearing of the ground and the planting of food crops for workers.
 After a karakia, the tree would be felled by a combination of fires around the base and chopping with toki (hand adzes).
 On an especially large tree with aerial roots a stage about 3 m high was built of wood.
 On this was built a framework on which was suspended a giant upside-down toki (axe), about 2.5 m long.
 The long axis of the toki was tied to the crossmember of the upper framework so that it could pivot back and forth, like a swing.
 Heavy rocks were tied to each side of the long axis at its lowest point to give momentum.
 The toki was pulled back and released so that the cutting edge bit into the wood that was weakened by fire.
 It could take two to three weeks to cut down a large tree in this manner.

 Once felled, the head of the tree and branches were removed, then the hull was roughly shaped in situ, using fire and hand adzes, under the guidance of the chief designer.
 A stone toki was used by relatively gentle, but regular and repeated blows.
 The head was soaked in water to make the binding swell and hold the stone blade more firmly.
-Once the shaping was complete, the log of 3–4 tonnes was pulled by teams of men to a stream or river, using multiple ropes made from raupō.
+Once the shaping was complete, the log of 3–4 tonnes was pulled by teams of men to a stream or river, using multiple ropes made from raupō (bulrush).
 Some men pulled the waka forward while others restrained it on downhill slopes.
 Accidents at this stage were apparently common.
 Saplings were used as skids and rollers over uneven ground.